jlopez616/stonescript/README.md

 # Example Programs

 ```
-🦖OOGA WORLD

-SPEAK ( "OOOGA" )
+SPEAK ("OOOGA")!
 ```

 ```
 // Hello World

 console.log("Hello, World!")
 ```

 <hr>

 ```
-🦖BIG SPIRAL MATH PROBLEM

 ROCK FIB IS YABBADABBADOO (N) PART
-   ROCK A IS 0
+   ROCK A IS 0!
-   ROCK B IS 1
+   ROCK B IS 1!
-   ROCK F IS 1
+   ROCK F IS 1!
-   FOR ( ROCK I IS 2; I NOT SMASH OR IS N; I LITTLE SQUISH) PART
+   FOR ( ROCK I IS 2; I NOT SMASH OR IS N; I IS I SQUISH 1) PART
-     F IS A SQUISH B
+     F IS A SQUISH B!
-     A IS B
+     A IS B!
-     B IS F
+     B IS F!
-  NOT PART
+   NOT PART!
-  GIVE F
+  GIVE F!
-NOT PART
+NOT PART!

 ```

 ```
+// Big spiral math problem

 var fib = function(n) {
     var a = 0, b = 1, f = 1;
     for(var i = 2; i <= n; i++) {